olinkirkland/resume/resume-en.md

 #### **Technical Support Engineer**, June 2022 - Present

-- Developing A/B tests and personalization campaigns for well-known brands using native JS and SCSS
+- Developing A/B tests and personalization campaigns for well-known brands using JS and SCSS
 - Estimating customer requests and providing technical solutions
 - Troubleshooting and resolving technical issues on AB Tasty's platform